genadiikruglenko-nbcuni/test-project/README.md

 1. read `config.yml` file
 2. run steps according to `config.yaml`
 3. steps to be implemented: `notifications`, `build`, `database`, `deploy`, `test`
-    * note1: each step (except `notifications`) should be defined in its own [Stage](https://jenkins.io/doc/pipeline/steps/pipeline-stage-step/)
+    * each step (except `notifications`) should be defined in its own [Stage](https://jenkins.io/doc/pipeline/steps/pipeline-stage-step/)
-    * note2: all steps (except `notifications`) are strictly ordered: `build`, `database`, `deploy`, `test`.
+    * all steps (except `notifications`) are strictly ordered: `build`, `database`, `deploy`, `test`.
-    * note3: if any step is failed, the pipeline should not execute the next step and `notifications` step should be triggered with name of the failed step
+    * if any step is failed, the pipeline should not execute the next step and `notifications` step should be triggered with name of the failed step
-    * note4: deploy command should use the same folder as build command
+    * each step should be executed in appropriate folder defined in config (deploy command should use the same folder as build command)
-5. all tests (regression, performance, integration) should run in parallel
+4. all tests (regression, performance, integration) should run in parallel
     * note: one of tests defined in `config.yaml` contains `exit 1` to simulate error condition
+5. values in `config.yml` can be changed without changes in pipeline code
+    * e.g commands, folders, test steps
-6. pipeline should be presented as demo
+6. pipeline should be presented as a demo

 # Recommended documentation sources: